 - Si,j: This field indicates for the TCI state ID fields associated with the codepoint i of the DCI Transmission Configuration Indication field whether the j-th UL TCI state is present or not, where j=1, 2.
 If Si,j field is set to 1, it indicates the j-th UL TCI state for codepoint i is present.
 If Si,j field is set to 0, it indicates the j-th UL TCI state for codepoint i is absent;

 - TCI state ID: This field indicates the TCI state identified by TCI-StateId as specified in TS 38.331 [5].
 If the indicated TCI state ID is DL TCI state, 7-bits length TCI state ID, i.e. TCI-StateId, as specified in TS 38.331 [5] is used.
 If the indicated TCI state ID is UL TCI state, the most significant bit of TCI state ID is considered as the reserved bit and remainder 6 bits indicate the TCI-UL-State-Id as specified in TS 38.331 [5].
 TCI state IDs are in the order of indication of Fi,j and Si,j fields.
+The codepoint to which a TCI state is mapped is determined by its ordinal position among all the TCI state ID fields.
 The maximum number of activated TCI states is 32;

 - R: Reserved bit, set to 0.